Jasonfran/Basic-engine-for-OpenGL/README.md

 # Basic-engine-for-OpenGL
 Basic engine to help me learn OpenGL.
 No pro but learning as I go.
 Will hopefully expand it's functionality in the future.

+I used http://learnopengl.com/ to learn OpenGL and to help myself implement the basics of the engine such as shader loading and texture loading.

 ## External libraries
 * GLFW
 * GLM